Changemaking: Innovative Plastic Alternatives

 If a fast-food chain uses 1 billion plastic straws/year that cost $0.001 each, they have a plastic straw budget of 1 million dollars.
 Suppose someone invents a 100% biodegradable replacement straw that costs $0.015 each.
 In that case, the giant corporation needs to increase its straw budget to 15 million.
 Could they do it?
 Probably.
 But will they?
 The big guys always have a competitive advantage to determine market priorities.

 A bottom-up approach involves consumers choosing brands to support the little guy.
 New brands have the opportunity to build decisions like material choices into their pricing and business model right from day 1.
-For example, suppose you’re planning to open a fast-food chain and use sustainable alternative straws from the beginning.
-In that case, your profit margins will be lower at first.
+Choosing the more expensive plastic straw at the beginning means profit margins will be lower at first.
 Still, they’ll eventually get better as your order size increases and as the material becomes more affordable.

-What startup indie brands need are intelligent consumers who support change-makers and who understand that change-making takes time.
+What startup indie brands need are intelligent consumers who understand that change-making takes time.

 Disruptive innovation requires patience.